Assistance/ Emotional Support Animals and Service Animals for a Person with a Disability

 • A statement from an appropriate treating medical professional regarding the relationship between the student's disability and the assistance the animal provides.
 The assistance performed by the animal must be directly related to the student's documented disability.

 The University of the Arts reserves the right to take reasonable advance planning time in order to be able to review Emotional Support/Assistance Animal requests so as to determine eligibility and to identify housing that will meet the needs of a student with an assistance animal as well as the needs of any students or staff who may have allergies or phobias.
+The Office of Educational Accessibility requests a photo of the animal, and may request additional documentation such as vet records.

 1) Complete a Pre-Intake Form